thomluther/ha-anker-solix/INFO.md

 Starting with HA 2024.04, there is a new option to 'Reconfigure' an active integration hub configuration.
 This integration reconfiguration capability has been implemented with integration version 2.1.0 and allows a simplified, direct account reconfiguration from the integration's menu as shown in following example:
 ![Reconfigure][reconfigure-img]

-**Note:**
+> [!NOTE]

-While changing your active configuration to another account, the same actions and validations will be performed in background as via configuration entry deletion and re-creation.
+> While changing your active configuration to another account, the same actions and validations will be performed in background as via configuration entry deletion and re-creation.
 Using another account that shares any system or device with any active configuration except the modified one is not allowed.
 Once the configuration change is confirmed for the new or same account, all devices and entities will be unregistered and therefore removed, and afterwards recreated to adjust for the manageable entities of that modified account.
 Confirming a reconfiguration to the same account can therefore be used as workaround to clear orphaned entities.
 Those can occur when you recreate or reconfigure your power systems in the Anker app or change alias names for existing devices, since that alias name is used for automated entity_id generation.

 ## How to create a second Anker Power account